bapjiws/elasticsearch_presentation/slides.md

 ---

-# Here's how it looks like
+# Here's How It Looks Like

 The inverted index maps *terms* to documents (and possibly positions in the documents) containing the term.
 Since the terms in the *dictionary* are sorted, we can quickly find a term, and subsequently its occurrences in the *postings*-structure.